Shake and Serve Simple Salad Dressing

 • 1 Whole clove garlic, peeled • 1/4 cup Apple cider vinegar • 1/2 cup Extra virgin olive oil, or a mix of some specialty oils • 1 teaspoon Honey, raw and unfiltered • 1/4 teaspoon Sea salt • 1/8 teaspoon Freshly ground black pepper

 - Press or mince the garlic clove.
 Combine ingredients in a jar.
 Cover and shake well.
-If you used honey, it can be served immediately.
-If you used stevia, refrigerate and let it sit for at least 2 hours for the sweetness to blend.
-Store in the refrigerator for up to 1 week.
+Use immediately or store in the refrigerator for up to 1 week.